 Amy Hirshman, Ph.D.

 Dr. Amy Hirshman (Ph.D.
 Michigan State University) specializes in the ancient western Mesoamerican Tarascan state (AD 1350-1525).
-She has been published in several peer-reviewed, academic journals, including Ancient Mesoamerica, Ethnoarchaeology, Journal of Anthropological Archaeology, and Journal of Archaeological Science.
-Dr. Hirshman’s work has also been included in a number of edited volumes.
+Her work has appeared in a number of edited volumes and journals such as Ancient Mesoamerica, Ethnoarchaeology, Journal of Anthropological Archaeology, and Journal of Archaeological Science.
 Her broad interests in social complexity, material culture and political economy have been brought to bear on many multi-method research projects on the emergence of the Tarascan state and the interrelationship between states, households, and craft production.
 Her current research projects include contextualizing the contemporary ethnographic record of regional potters to better understand the organization of ceramic production in the archaeological record from the Lake Pátzcuaro Basin, Michoacán, México, the Tarascan state core.
 She is also conducting petrographic analysis of ceramics and ceramic resources from several sites within the basin in order to understand the complex nature of the long-lived and diverse ceramic paste recipes found in both pre-state and state contexts.
-Dr. Hirshman currently teaches courses on Mesoamerica, ancient states, physical anthropology and material culture.
-She has been instrumental to the development of the standalone major in anthropology at WVU.
+Dr. Hirshman currently teaches courses on Mesoamerica, ancient states, biological anthropology and material culture.
+She was instrumental to the development of the standalone major in anthropology at WVU.
 In addition to the research publications mentioned above, she has also published on pedagogy in Strategies in Teaching Anthropology.
 She is moreover a Faculty Associate of Latin American Studies at West Virginia University.

 Hirshman, Amy J. 2017.
 Documenting Accommodation and Change in the Tarascan Ceramic Economy.
 In Innovative Approaches and Exploration in Ceramic Case Studies, edited by Sandra L. López Varela, pp. 41-52.
 Archaeopress Archaeology, Oxford, UK.